nrwl/nx/docs/shared/guides/nx-and-angular-cli.md

 # Nx and the Angular CLI

-{% callout type="check" title="Nx and AngularCLI commands are interchangeable" %}
-If you add Nx to an Angular CLI project, `ng` and `nx` are interchangeable (they invoke the same command, which is `nx`).
-So anywhere you see `"nx build"` or `"nx affected"`, you can also use `"ng build"` or `"ng affected"`.
-{% /callout %}

-Nx integrates well with the Angular CLI:

-- It decorates the Angular CLI.
-After adding Nx to your workspace, running `ng` will run the wrapped Angular CLI that goes through Nx.
-Almost everything will work the same way but a lot faster.
-There are some differences and they are explained below.
+It is easy to switch from using the Angular CLI to using Nx.

-- It supports all Angular Devkit builders and schematics.
+- Nx supports all Angular Devkit builders and schematics.
-- It supports using `angular.json` to configure projects and their targets.
-- Nx Console works with Angular CLI projects.

-This works so well that often folks don't even know they use Nx.

-## Angular CLI has some limitations, and Nx addresses them.

-### angular.json

-Nx supports using `angular.json` to configure projects and their targets, but it comes with a few limitations.
-For instance, `angular.json` can be many thousands of lines long for large workspaces.

-What we recommend instead is to split `angular.json` into multiple `project.json` files (one for each project).
-This is how you do it:
+- Nx automatically splits the `angular.json` file into separate `project.json` files for each project.

-- Change the version number in `angular.json` to `2`
-- Run `nx format`
-- Run `nx generate @nx/workspace:convert-to-nx-project --all=true`

-{% callout type="check" title="Nx and AngularCLI are compatible" %}
-But regardless of whether you use `angular.json` or `project.json`, the configuration remains the same.
-So anything written about `project.json` applies to `angular.json` in the same way.
-For instance, everything in [project.json](/reference/project-configuration) and [nx.json](/reference/nx-json) applies to `angular.json` in the same way.
-{% /callout %}
+- No need to change your existing folder structure.

+## angular.json vs. project.json

+Nx configures projects and their targets in a format similar to `angular.json`.
+However, instead of storing the configuration for every project in a single large `angular.json` file at the root, the configuration is split into multiple `project.json` files that are located in each project folder.
+This conversion is done for you automatically when you run `nx init`.

 Note that even though the configuration is split, everything works the same way.
-All migrations and schematics that expect a single `angular.json` file, will receive a single file.
+Migrations and schematics written with the Angular devkit that expect a single `angular.json` file, will receive a single file.
 Nx is smart, so it merges all the files in memory to make those migrations and schematics work.

-### 'ng update' and 'nx migrate'
+## 'ng update' vs. 'nx migrate'

 If you haven't used Nx before and used the Angular CLI, you probably ran `ng update`.
 What is the difference?